 Pathfinder

-Pathfinder is a year-round program comprised of three 13-week cohorts that aim to upskill low-income, single parents throughout Detroit, MI in facilitating increased access to and success in the pursuit of 1) a 2- or 4-year college degree or a technical career certificate, 2) transformative employment which allows for the support of their families without public assistance and 3) entrepreneurship to launch a low-cost community-based startup or scale an existing side hustle.
+Pathfinder is a year-round program comprised of three 13-week cohorts that upskills low-to-moderate income, single parents residing in Detroit, MI in facilitating increased access to and success in the pursuit of 1) a 2- or 4-year college degree or a technical career certificate, 2) transformative employment which allows for the support of their families without public assistance and 3) entrepreneurship to launch a low-cost community-based startup or scale an existing side hustle.

-In addition to upskilling, Pathfinder also provides a cadre of wraparound services to program participants which serve to lower barriers unique to the educational, employment and entrepreneurial successes of low-income, single parents.
+In addition to upskilling, Pathfinder also provides a cadre of wraparound services to program participants which serve to lower barriers unique to the educational, employment and entrepreneurial successes of underserved, under-resourced single parents.

 Career and College Access Center